pxr687/Intro_Comp_Programming/_sources/intro.md

 *IMPORTANT:* You must be connected to the internet for this textbook to work properly.
 Images and data are downloaded from online.

-## Writing code yourself, using this textbook
+## Writing and running code yourself, using this textbook

 You can run the code, write your own code, and write answers to exercises by clicking this icon at the top of any page: